What Is Metacognition And Why Does It Matter For Education?

 Metacognitive strategies empower learners to think about their own thinking.
 This awareness of the learning process enhances their control over their own learning and enhances personal capacity for self-regulation and managing one’s own motivation for learning.

-Here’s how teachers can call upon learners’ executive functions to build metacognition:
+Here’s how teachers can help learners build metacognition:

 - Embed metacognitive strategies into the curriculum.